selkies-project/selkies-gstreamer/README.md

 cd /opt && curl -fsSL https://github.com/selkies-project/selkies-gstreamer/releases/download/v${SELKIES_VERSION}/selkies-gstreamer-web-v${SELKIES_VERSION}.tgz | sudo tar -zxf -
 ```

 This will install the HTML5 components to the default directory of `/opt/gst-web`.
-If you are unpacking to a different directory, make sure to set the directory to the environment variable `WEB_ROOT` or add the command-line option `--web_root` to `selkies-gstreamer`.
+If you are unpacking to a different directory, make sure to set the directory to the environment variable `SELKIES_WEB_ROOT` or add the command-line option `--web_root` to `selkies-gstreamer`.
 Note that you should change `manifest.json` and `cacheName` in `sw.js` to rebrand the web interface to a different name.

 5. Install the Joystick Interposer to process gamepad input (fill in `SELKIES_VERSION` and `DISTRIB_RELEASE`):